Non-Markovian models of opinion dynamics on temporal networks

 These three corollaries are direct consequences of Theorem \ref{thm: consensus}.
-It is worth pointing out in Corollary \ref{thm: degroot-convergence}, the convergence to consensus of any particular homogeneous model \eqref{eq: homo} other than the DeGroot model does not imply that the DeGroot model also converges to consensus.
+In Corollary \ref{thm: degroot-convergence}, the convergence to consensus of any particular homogeneous model \eqref{eq: homo} other than the DeGroot model does not imply that the DeGroot model also converges to consensus.
 For example, consider the adjacency matrix in \eqref{example}.
 The model \eqref{eq: exp-model} that is induced by the exponential WTD converges to consensus for any initial state, but the DeGroot model never converges if the initial opinions are different.
-In numerical computations, we observe that when the adjacency matrix is the one in \eqref{example}, the opinion-dynamics models that are induced by the uniform WTD, the gamma WTD, and heavy-tailed WTDs also converge to consensus.
-For continuous WTDs, with probability $0$, two entities always jump at the same times and they endlessly swap their opinions.
-With probability $1$, one entity always jumps before the other entity and thus adopts the other entity's opinion.
-This ultimately leads to consensus.
+In numerical computations, we observe for the adjacency matrix in \eqref{example} that the opinion models that are induced by the uniform WTD, the gamma WTD, and heavy-tailed WTDs also converge to consensus.
+For continuous WTDs, the events of two entities occur simultaneously with probability $0$.
+With probability $1$, the event of one entity occurs first, which causes an opinion adoption by the other entity and ultimately leads to consensus.